 This is what it was like when our ancestors went to see a silent film in the theater.
 Well, they probably didn't call it "silent" because who knew back then that there would one day be "talkies?"

 I didn't want to leave but I soon had to go back outside and face reality.
-And when I did, I didn't turn my cell phone back on nor did I check it for quite a while.
+And when I did, I didn't turn my cell phone back on nor did I check email for quite a while.

 Be the first to comment